enonic/old-xp-doc/doc/tutorials/my-first-app/hello-region-page.rst

 The Hello Region Page
 =====================

-Parts start to make sense when placed into a `region` - regions are "slots" contained within pages or layouts.
+Parts start to make sense when placed into a `region`.
+Regions are "slots" contained within pages or layouts.
 Pages and layouts may contain multiple regions, and each region must have a unique name.

-Let's create a new page component with a single region called "Main" - we will later place the "Country" part into this region.
+Let's create a new page component with a single region called "Main".
+We will later place the "Country" part into this region.

 The benefit of a region (see :ref:`apps-page-regions`) is that a page component can be re-used across multiple different pages by simply adding different parts to them as needed.